-4.2.4 transparency report by Cambridgeshire and Peterborough Combined Authority.

-4.2.5 All approvals for new funding are new published and monitored.
+- 4.2.4 transparency report by Cambridgeshire and Peterborough Combined Authority. - 4.2.5 All approvals for new funding are now-published and monitored.
 The quarterly return to Government on Growth Fund projects, spend and performance is reported to Business Board and published in the reports, as part of the Business Board agenda.
-These have new also beenare uploaded on the Business Board section of the website and will continue to be published going forward to increase transparency.
+These have now also been are uploaded on the Business Board section of the website and will continue to be published going forward to increase transparency.